watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS student guide - Containers and DevOps.md

 <!-- /TOC -->

-#  Containers and DevOps whiteboard design session student guide
+#  Cloud Native Applications whiteboard design session student guide

 ## Abstract and learning objectives

 In this whiteboard design session, you will learn about the choices related to building and deploying containerized applications in Azure, critical decisions around this, and other aspects of the solution, including ways to lift-and-shift parts of the application to reduce applications changes.